eraofchaos/eraofchaos.github.io/heroes/Gelu.md

 ---
 title: "Gelu"
 permalink: /heroes/Gelu/
-excerpt: "Gelu is a half-elf, and the most famous warrior in Erathia.
+excerpt: "Era of Chaos Gelu.
+Gelu.
+Gelu is a half-elf, and the most famous warrior in Erathia.
 While serving under Queen Catherine, he was discovered and promoted by General Morgan Kendal."
 heroID: 60301
 last_modified_at: 2021-02-19
 locale: en